LucasGCardoso/LucasGCardoso/README.md

 ### Hello there, and Welcome! 👋

-I am Lucas Cardoso, an Undergraduate Software Engineer Student at PUCRS university - Brazil.
+I am Lucas Cardoso, Undergraduate Software Engineer Student at PUCRS university - Brazil.
 I am currently an intern at LIS (Software Innovation Lab), associated with HP (Hewlett-Packard Company).
 I love coding, learning new exciting subjects and listening to music :musical_note:

 - 🔭 I’m currently working on LIS (Software Innovation Lab)
 - 🧠 I’m currently learning about AI and Deep Learning